pnp/powershell/documentation/Remove-PnPTeamsTeam.md

 ## DESCRIPTION

-Removes a Microsoft Teams Team instance.
-This also removes the Microsoft 365 Group the team is associated with, and is functionally identicaly to `Remove-PnPMicrosoft365Group`
+Removes a Microsoft Teams Team.
+This also removes the associated Microsoft 365 Group, and is functionally identical to `Remove-PnPMicrosoft365Group`

 ## EXAMPLES